Available in

 1 tablespoon fresh ginger, minced

-1 hot pepper of choice, minced, seeds removed if preferred
+1 hot pepper of choice, minced, seeds removed if preferred (optional)

 ˝ tablespoon low-sodium tamari